johnson86tw/quadratic-voting-contracts/README.md

 1. What's a unit of voice credit, how to distribute voice credits to the voters, and whether voters can retain voice credits for future votes?
 2. What kinds of functions do you want to execute according to the voting result?

-### Application: Quadratic Hackathon
+### Application: Quadratic Hackathon [WIP]

-The prize pool will be split among winners "pro-rata" to the number of votes they received.
+The prize pool will be split among winners pro-rata to the number of votes they received.

 #### Inspirations
 - [Quadratic Voting and Funding at ETH Hackathon Beijing](https://ethresear.ch/t/quadratic-voting-and-funding-at-eth-hackathon-beijing/8910)